On this page

 Consider:

-- How do you contribute to educational debate within your service, network or community?
+- contribute to professional conversations and critical reflection within your service, network, or community

 Referees

-You are required to provide two referees.
-If you are successful in progressing as a shortlisted finalist, we may contact one or both referees.
+If you are shortlisted, we may contact one or both referees.

 Second referees may be:

-- Department of Education employees, including regional staff, primary school teachers and principals.
+- Department of Education staff member, including regional staff, primary school teachers and principals.

 Endorsement

-This award recognises an early childhood educational leader, early childhood service or an approved service provider that has led their educators and teachers to significantly improve the quality of their learning and teaching practices, with a focus on intentional teaching practices to achieve improved outcomes for Victorian children and their families.
+This award recognises an educational leader, early childhood service, or an approved provider.
+They have led their educators and teachers to significantly improve the quality of their learning and teaching practices.
+They focus on intentional teaching practices to improve outcomes for Victorian children and their families.

 Eligibility